 If you are, or were an exotic or topless or full nude dancer and have experienced unfair pay we can help you regain your dignity and pay that may have been taken illegally from you.
 You have rights to sue the club’s owner(s) or corporation.

-The first step in joining the Stripper Class Action Lawsuit is to simply call us at 1-800-214-1010, or use the contact form on this page.
+The first step in joining the Stripper individual employment lawsuit is to simply call us at 1-800-214-1010, or use the contact form on this page.
 The lawyers and attorneys at Hood National Law Group are ready to file these claims.
 Take action now and protect your rights!